containium/containium/README.md

 ### Modules

-Modules are the components that are isolated from each other, and can be undeployed and redeployed as much as one would like.
+Modules are the components that are isolated from each other, and can be undeployed, redeployed or swapped as much as one would like.
 Each module uses most of the Clojure runtime in the Containium root, except for the stateful parts, e.g. the namespaces and their definitions.
+For a complete list of what parts of the Clojure runtime are isolated per module, look at the source [here](https://github.com/containium/boxure/blob/master/src-java/boxure/BoxureClassLoader.java).
+Most datastructures can be shared between modules, through a root system, if necessary.

+Modules can be activated and deactivated.
+Activating a module while it is undeployed, will deploy it.
+Activating a module while it is already deployed, will redeploy or swap it.

-For a module to be deployable in Containium, it needs to have a `:containium` configuration map in the `project.clj` file.
-This map may contain the following entries:
+For a module to be deployable in Containium, it needs to have an `:containium` configuration map in the `project.clj` file or in an external "descriptor" file.
+This map contains the following entries:

 - `:start`, this mandatory entry has a namespace qualified symbol as its value, pointing to the start function of the module.
-This function takes a map with systems as its first argument, and a module configuration map.
-The function should return something that will be used as the argument to the stop function of the module (see next point).
+This function takes a map with systems as its first argument, and a module configuration map as its second (see next subsection).
+The return value of the start function will be used as the argument for the stop function of the module (see next point).

 - `:stop`, this mandatory entry has a namespace qualified symbol as its value, pointing to the stop function of the module.
-This function takes the return value of the start function as its argument. (**MAYBE I MAKE THIS ENTRY OPTIONAL, AS NOT EVERY MODULE NEEDS IT.
-ON THE OTHER HAND, HAVING IT MANDATORY MAKES ONE THINK EXPLICITLY ABOUT CLEANING UP RESOURCES.**)
+This function takes the return value of the start function as its argument.

-- `:ring`, this optional entry is specified whenever a Ring handler within the module needs to be registered inside the Containium.
+- `:ring`, this optional entry is specified whenever a Ring handler within the module needs to be registered inside one or more Ring systems in Containium.
 The value of this entry is a map, which must contain at least a `:handler` entry, having a namespace qualified symbol pointing to the handler function.
 Optionally, one may specify a `:context-path` entry, having a String containing the context path one whishes to run the Ring app in.
 Note that the `:uri` entry inside a Ring request map does not contain the context in case a `:context-path` entry is specified.
 Also note that when a module with a Ring app is deployed, the handler is automatically registered in the root Ring server, i.e. one does not have to do this oneself.

 - `:isolates`, this entry will be appended to the `spec.clj` Boxure :isolates configuration.
-Details are described in the `boxure.core/boxure` documentation.
+Details are described in the `boxure.core/boxure` function of the [Boxure](https://github.com/containium/boxure) libray.

+- `:swappable?`, whenever this optional entry holds a truthy value, the module will be swapped when it is activated while already deployed.
+This means that the new version of the module is deployed in the background, and when this succeeds, the old module will be undeployed.
+If a ring handler is specified for the module, the new handler will overwrite the old handler as soon as the new module is deployed successfully.

 ### Module configuration map